mflova/mflova-vim-config/README.md

 # mflova-vim-config

 Repository used to install and set up vim and my main configuration used.
-The idea is to have this repository whenever you want.
+The idea is to have this repository wherever you want.
 When local files from the .vim folder are changed, a script will automatically update this repository so that you can push it in github.

 ## Installation